INNFINITEMINDS/classification/README.md

 # Classification of a biomedical dataset to predict human diseases

+## Objective: To predict whether the patient has a particular disease

 ### Dataset Description:
 1. The dataset contains 19 features which are extracted from an image set to predict whether that image contains the signs of a disease or not
 2. Each row corresponds to a patient's eye image